Have an idea for a new weekly service project or advocacy organization?

 Student proposer(s) will be invited in for a meeting with one or more Pace Center staff advisers to discuss next steps.

-- After the review described above, students proposing the New Service Group will be notified by Elsie Schneider with a determination on becoming a new Advocacy Organization.
-A new Weekly Service Project or a different type of service opportunity.
+- After the review described above, students proposing the New Service Group will be notified by Elsie Sheidler with the recommendation on becoming a new Advocacy Organization, new Weekly Service Project associated with either Community House or SVC, or a different type of service opportunity.

 What can I expect once our group is approved?

-- New Advocacy Organization presidents/chairs will meet with ODUS SGR for a short interview for final recognition and approval.
+- New Advocacy Organization presidents/chairs will need to meet with ODUS Student Government Recognition (SGR) committee for a short interview for final recognition and approval.
 Leaders/officers of the newly-formed advocacy organization will schedule an onboarding with the Pace Center staff adviser.
 As necessary, Pace Center Advocacy Organization officers will be asked to attend ODUS student organization trainings/workshops.

 - New Weekly Service Projects will be notified by the respective student executive boards of any orientation/onboarding requirements.